 After saving, we are ready to jump into SpatialKey and import our data.

 Importing Your Data

 The first screen contains links describing what files types are supported for upload and also displays your organization’s limits, so you know how many records and columns are allowed for each dataset.
-Select to upload a dataset and navigate to your file.
+Drag your file into the window or select a file from a folder to upload a dataset.

 Once you select your dataset for import, SpatialKey will do an initial upload of the file so we can read from the columns in future steps.
 While the file is uploading, you are asked to identify whether your dataset is mappable within a single country or multiple, or whether it isn’t mappable at all.
 Since our sample file contains records in Sacramento, CA, we will select that we have mappable data within the United States.

-The next step is the thematic configuration screen.
-We will proceed with the default settings.
-Since the U.S. boundaries are enabled, we will be able to create thematic maps that show the distribution of a single metric by either state, county or postal code.
+On the geocoding screen you’ll see which geocoder is licensed for your organization and a confirmation as to whether you have enough geocoding credits.
+If your data is in the US, we’ll automatically provide thematic mapping for US Counties, Postal Codes and US States.
+With this information, we will be able to create thematic maps that show the distribution of a single metric by either state, county or postal code.
 For more information and an example, check out this article on Thematic Mapping.

-The next step can be confusing at first, but you will get the hang of it quickly.
-Most of your data will fall into three data types: Text, Number or Date.
+If you click the button to “Set Column Types” you’ll see how each field was detected.
+Most of your data will fall into one of three data types: String, Number or Date.
 Take the time to look over each column, what you choose here can have implications when viewing your data in a dashboard (e.g. you can only sum Numeric fields).
-You can see sample data, specific to each column, by hovering your mouse over the column name to validate if the importer guessed your data types correctly.
-This is a very important step because data type adjustments cannot be made after your data has been imported into SpatialKey.
+Data type adjustments cannot be made after your data has been imported into SpatialKey.

 You are done setting up your first import job!
 You can close this screen and continue working in SpatialKey until the upload finishes.

 That’s all there is to getting data into SpatialKey, a simple step by step process.
 The real fun begins when you Open Your First Dashboard.